UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Barboza throws significantly more leather — a 2.2 sig. strike per minute gap.
 Mitchell is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Mitchell has tighter striking defense, making opponents miss more often.

 The Pick: Bryce Mitchell over Edson Barboza.
-The model gives Mitchell a slight nod at 64% — this could easily go either way.
-Notably, the betting market has Mitchell at 61% implied while our model sees 64% — a 3-point disagreement that could signal value.
+We're leaning Mitchell here at 68%, a solid but not overwhelming edge.
+Notably, the betting market has Mitchell at 61% implied while our model sees 68% — a 7-point disagreement that could signal value.

 Kevin Holland